carlluck/rsqsim-analysis/catalogs/rundir2585_1myr/README.md

 #### Paleo Open Interval Plots, Biasi and Sharer 2019
 *[(top)](#bruce-2585-1myr)*

 These plots use the 5 paleoseismic sites identified in Biasi & Scharer (2019) on the Hayward, N. SAF, S. SAF, and SJC faults.
 By default, a rupture is counted at a paleo site if the nearest element (at the surface) slips any amount.
-We also alternativeslyapply a probability of detection model.
+We also alternatively apply a probability of detection model.
 Those results are marked as 'Prob.
 Filtered'.

 **Paleoseismic sites table:**